-- a) By 4 April 2025 Sefton LA will inform other LA's of places in Sefton primary schools that can be offered to their residents. - b) Sefton LA will make available to each Sefton primary school, a list of pupils offered places at their school by 16 April 2025. - c) 16 April 2025 is National Offer Day.
+- a) By 1 April 2026 Sefton LA will inform other LA's of places in Sefton primary schools that can be offered to their residents. - b) By 16 April 2026 each Sefton primary school will be able to access online, via Sefton's Provider Portal, a list of pupils offered places at their school. - c) 16 April 2026 is National Offer Day.
 Parent(s)/carer(s) will be notified via email of the school place that can be offered to their child (if they applied online and selected this option for notification).
 Applicants will also be able to log into their account on the Citizen Portal to view their offer of school place.
 For all other applicants who did not apply online, offer letters will be posted to parent(s)/carer(s) on this day. - d) The LA will automatically contact applicants on behalf of the Governing Body of all Sefton schools.
-Where an applicant cannot be offered their highest preferred school, they will be informed of their statutory right of appeal, and provided with information regarding the appeals process, and the deadline for submitting appeals.
-Information is available via the Sefton website on the admission appeals web page.
-For those appeals administered by the LA, there is an electronic (e-form) appeal form available on line.
+Where an applicant cannot be offered their highest preferred school, they will be informed of their statutory right of appeal, and provided with information regarding the appeals process, and the deadline for submitting an appeal.
+Information is also available on the Sefton website, admission appeals web page.
+For those appeals administered by the LA, there is an electronic (e-form) appeal form available online.
 Paper copies are also available upon request.